Meal Prep

 Freezer prep

-Prepare meals or meal kits designed to be frozen and cooked later — soups, braises, casseroles, marinated proteins, and sauce bases.
+Prepare meals or meal kits designed to be frozen and cooked later: soups, braises, casseroles, marinated proteins, and sauce bases.
 Freezer prep extends the benefit from one week to one month or more.
+Learn how to store food properly so nothing goes to waste.

 How to start meal prepping

 Decide what you'll eat for the week.
 Focus on 3-4 recipes that share ingredients to minimize waste and simplify your shopping list.
-Don't try to prep every meal — start with lunches or the meals you're most likely to skip or replace with takeout.
+Don't try to prep every meal.
+Start with lunches or the meals you're most likely to skip or replace with takeout.
+A weekly meal plan makes this step painless.

 Best foods for meal prep